 11. Get an All-Inclusive Package

 While my husband and I did opt for a traditional ceremony in a church, I got an all-inclusive package at my wedding reception site.
-They look care of everything, including the decorations, food, and cake.
+They took care of everything, including the decorations, food, and cake.
 This saved us a ton because the venue made deals with various services and then passed the savings on to us.

 12. Get Married in Your Backyard